carvel-dev/ytt-library-for-kubernetes-demo/README.md

 ## simple-app (to exercise kbld)

-Deploy simple-app with help of [ytt](https://github.com/k14s/ytt), [kbld](https://github.com/k14s/kbld), and [kapp](https://github.com/k14s/kapp)
+Deploy simple Golang app with help of [ytt](https://github.com/k14s/ytt), [kbld](https://github.com/k14s/kbld), and [kapp](https://github.com/k14s/kapp)

 ```bash
 $ ytt t -R -f . | kbld apply -f - | kapp -y deploy -a simple-app -f - --diff-changes
 ```

-`kbld` requires Docker CLI (`docker`) available on $PATH as it builds a container based on `simple-app/src` directory.
+`kbld` requires Docker CLI (`docker`) available on $PATH as it builds a container based on `simple-app/src/` directory.
 You can grab Docker CLI binaries [here](https://docs.docker.com/install/linux/docker-ce/binaries/).

 If you are using minikube you'll have to expose Docker daemon via `eval $(minikube docker-env)`.
 Otherwise you will have to add configuration (below) for pushing images to `simple-app/manifest.yml` so that built image is available to your Kubernetes cluster.

 ```yaml
 ---